Updated August 8, 2022

-Vaccinations + masks + ventilation remain our most effective tools for reducing COVID transmission in schools.
+Masks + ventilation + distancing + testing remain our most effective tools for reducing COVID transmission in schools.
+Vaccinations reduce the risk of severe disease.

 How do we reduce COVID transmissions in schools and other indoor group settings?

-- Vaccinations for everyone who is eligible, which includes all school-aged children ages 5 and over.
+- Vaccinations for everyone, including all school-aged children.
 CDC vaccine efficacy data during the Omicron surge shows that COVID hospitalizations for unvaccinated kids ages 5-11 years were 3x higher compared to kids who were vaccinated.

 - Universal mask wearing with multi-layered masks that stay over noses and mouths and fit tight against the face (top, sides, bottom).
 N95s are best for adults.
 KF94s and KN95s are next best and come in sizes for kids and smaller faces.
 Double masking with a tight cloth mask over a surgical mask with all gaps closed also offers decent protection.